How Wasteful is Signaling?: Model

 \paragraph{The Waste Ratio.} To measure signaling inefficiency we define three quantities.
 The {opt-out} payoff $U^{O}(\theta):=V(\typemin)-C(0,\theta)=0$ is what a type would get if it chose the least-cost action and was perceived as the lowest type.
 The {complete-information} payoff $U^{CI}(\theta):=V(\theta)-C(0,\theta)=V(\theta)$ is what a type would get if it revealed itself costlessly.
 Lastly, $U(\theta):=V(\theta) - C(A(\theta), \theta)$ is a type's separating {equilibrium payoff}.

 \begin{definition} The \emph{waste ratio} for type $\theta>0$ is the fraction of its payoff from costless separation that is dissipated through costly signaling:

 \end{definition}

 We refer to the denominator $V(\theta)$ as \emph{surplus}: it is the payoff that type $\theta$ would hypothetically get by verifying her type at zero cost.
 The numerator $C(A(\theta), \theta)$ is the deadweight loss from signaling.
-The ratio $W(\theta)$ thus measures the effective ``tax'' that the separating equilibrium imposes on the agent to secure his surplus.
+The ratio $W(\theta)$ thus measures the effective ``tax'' that the separating equilibrium imposes on the agent to secure her surplus.

 Note that our definition of waste compares the agent's cost of information revelation relative to a frictionless benchmark in which information is revealed at no private cost.
 This benchmark is, of course, unachievable.
 Relatedly, we are not defining waste relative to a pooling equilibrium or any other equilibrium.
 Waste is also only defined in terms of the agent's private surplus, not necessarily social surplus from information.
+We discuss social surplus and pooling equilibria in \autoref{sec:welfare}.

 Our goal is to understand how the waste ratio \eqref{e:waste} depends on the parameters of the signaling environment.\footnote{The waste ratio can be viewed as analogous to the ``Price of Anarchy'' in algorithmic game theory \citep{KP99, Roughgarden05}.
 That literature generally studies worst-case bounds across multiple equilibria; we are interested in the exact value in the separating equilibrium.
 Furthermore, we define waste pointwise across types, whereas Bayesian Price of Anarchy typically uses ex-ante expected payoffs \citep{RST17}.
 A consequence of our results is that the latter distinction is rendered moot in \hyperref[def:isoelastic]{isoelastic environments}.}